asymptotik/asymptotik-drag-and-drop/README.md

 ```

-And finally, we have our UIViewController
+And finally, we have our UIViewController.
+This assumes the drag source and drop zones were layed out on the MySampleOneViewController in Interface Builder or some other means.

 ```objective-c